FrederoxDev/Amethyst-Launcher/README.md

 **Other**: Minecraft Bedrock Edition

 > [!IMPORTANT]
-> Amethyst Launcher won't work if you do not own Minecraft Bedrock Edition,or if your install path is not default path.
+> Amethyst Launcher won't work if you do not own Minecraft Bedrock Edition, or if your install path is not default path.

 ### Installation